AP source: Bautista and Blue Jays working hard on return

-TORONTO (AP) — A person with knowledge of the negotiations tells The Associated Press that outfielder Jose Bautista and the Toronto Blue Jays are “working really hard” to bring him back to the club.
+TORONTO (AP) — Outfielder Jose Bautista and the Toronto Blue Jays are “working really hard” to bring him back to the club, a person with knowledge of the negotiations told the Associated Press on Monday.

 The 36-year-old Bautista hit 22 homers with 69 RBIs last year while batting .234 in an injury-slowed season.